-If your toilet fill valve won't shut off, you've got a running toilet, and that has more than one possible cause.
-In fact, the culprit might not be the fill valve at all, but the flush valve, because, if it's leaking, the fill valve has to keep running to maintain the water level in the tank.
+If your toilet fill valve won't shut off, you've got a running toilet.
+There are multiple possible causes.
+In fact, the culprit might not be the fill valve at all, but the flush valve — if it's leaking, the fill valve has to keep running to maintain the water level in the tank.
 Before exploring that possibility, it's best to dispense with possible malfunctions of the fill valve itself.

 Video of the Day